 Our work on Faith Schools and Community Cohesion is also contributing to the debate that surrounds education and community cohesion as does our work exploring the relationship between choice and cohesion.

 The Transitions project provides a clear link between many of our existing and older projects and the importance of race equality and cohesion.
-Importantly, resources for teachers that identify ways of ensuring classrooms are inclusive and thus promote race equality can be found both on our Real Histories Directory and within our publication Complementing Teachers.
+Importantly, resources for teachers that identify ways of ensuring classrooms are inclusive and thus promote race equality can be found both on our and within our publication Complementing Teachers.

 Future work within Transitions will further explore community cohesion in education, the way this relates to cohesion in other areas and what the concept itself means for schools, parents, children and young people.